yasio/en/docs/api/reference/io_event-class.md

 std::vector<char>& packet()
 ```

-## Retrun value
+## Return value

-Retrun the mutable reference to packet of event, user can use std::move to move it.
+Return the mutable reference to packet of event, user can use std::move to move it.

 ## <a name="timestamp"></a> io_event::timestamp